DOT THEOry

 The immediate aim is modest:

-To test whether structured inclusion of contextual behavioural metadata improves predictive healthcare modelling.
+To test whether structured inclusion of contextual behavioural metadata improves predictive healthcare modelling and gain agreement on its improved fidelity.

-For these we present the following synopses on internal links:
+For these, we present the following synopses and extended proposals via internal links:

 If successful, the implications may extend to:

-But those are form extensions, not metaphysical revolutions.
+But those are as form extensions, not metaphysical revolutions.

 Closing

-This site contains across its pages, a paper among many, and a single idea describing the computational framework as set out in the Dot Theory programme and its rationale.
-It can be a thought of as single book containing the different chapters across its pages and is read through its links or reader interest.
-The whole project invites critique, refinement and empirical testing in the papers section.
+This site contains, across its pages, a paper among many, and a single idea describing the computational framework as set out in the Dot Theory programme and its rationale.
+This site can be thought of as a single book containing a single story, written across its different chapters, some times repeating its heroes’ actions.
+It is read through its visual publishing order (tabs), reader interest (links), read little, or not read at all, The whole project aims to invite critique, refinement and empirical testing in the ‘Papers and posts’ section.
 It also contains various other papers that describe and explain various interpretations of the logic as examples.

 If the logic holds, it may offer practical improvements in predictive healthcare and data-driven decision systems.